The most successful Amazon repricing strategies for retail goods and brands

 #3: Sales and Time-Based Strategies

-Through push optimization, sellers can adjust their price based on the number of units sold.
-In particular, private label sellers need to be able to manage their selling prices over a longer period to influence the demand for a product.
+Through the Push optimization, merchants can adjust their price based on the sold quantities.
+Especially private label sellers need to be able to manage their selling prices over a longer period to influence the demand for a product.

-For example: If sales figures increase, the price can be gradually raised based on this increase, such as by five percent for every 30 units sold.
+As an example: If sales figures increase, the price can be gradually raised based on this increase, for instance by five percent for every 30 units sold.
 Various rules can also be combined, such as the price increase being proportionally higher the more items of a product have already been sold.
 Conversely, the reverse case can also be established: after X units sold, the price decreases by Y percentage points.

 The Daily Push optimization is also based on sales figures; however, the product price is reset to a predetermined starting price daily at midnight or at a desired time.
-In this way, sellers can, for example, offer the desired minimum quantity at a reduced price at the start of the day and then raise the price afterward.
+In this way, merchants can, for example, offer the desired minimum quantity at a reduced price at the start of the day and then raise the price.

 #4: Manual Strategy

 Every Amazon business is different, and a good repricing tool should be flexible enough to accommodate this individuality.
-Private label sellers and retailers of branded goods benefit equally from such optimization.
-With the SELLERLOGIC Repricer, users can, for example, target the cheapest competitors, those defined in the “whitelist,” or all other competitors who are not excluded by the “blacklist.”
+Private label sellers and merchants of merchandise benefit equally from such optimization.
+With the SELLERLOGIC Repricer, users can, for example, target the lowest-priced competitors, those defined in the “whitelist,” or all other competitors not excluded by the “blacklist.”

-Repricing is not a matter of product type, but works for both branded goods and private labels (manufacturers).
+Repricing is not a matter of product type, but works for both merchandise and private labels (manufacturers).
 However, there are some differences to consider, as it is of little use to optimize for the Buy Box when selling one’s own private label product.

-Branded goods sellers, on the other hand, are well advised with a Buy Box optimization, either fully automated or individually set.
+Merchandise sellers, on the other hand, are well advised with a Buy Box optimization, either fully automated or individually configured.
 Cross-product, time-based, and quantity-based strategies are more suitable for products that are offered by only one seller.

 Image credit: © VectorMine – stock.adobe.com